mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-10. ## 🔹 bool list(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &collectionId)
+10. ## 🔹 String list(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &collectionId)

+Lists composite indexes.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".